Explore more blogs

 💰 Price: All of Givebutter's features are free to use thanks to optional tips from donors.
 No platform fees, paid subscriptions, or pricing tiers here.
 A whopping 95% of Givebutter donors choose to cover the standard payment processor fee (2.9% + 30 cents per transaction), ensuring that you get every cent of their gift.
 In fact, the average Givebutter campaign keeps 99.5% of what they raise.

-Best for: Nonprofits, schools, faith-based groups, sports teams, businesses, and individuals who want to raise money for good causes, host events and auctions, engage supporters in real-time, and track their progress with quality, user-friendly tools.
+Best for: Nonprofits, schools, faith-based groups, sports teams, businesses, and individuals who want to raise money for their favorite organizations looking for a way to host events, put on auctions, engage supporters in real-time, and track their progress with quality, user-friendly tools.

 👉 Our take: Givebutter is a free, end-to-end online fundraising platform with 160+ features and integrations, including fully customizable fundraising pages, embeddable donation forms, events, auctions, livestreaming, recurring giving, and payment options that include cash, check, credit and debit card, Venmo, Apple Pay, Google Pay, and even text-to-donate—just to name a few. 😉